 Effective June 1, 2017, we amended the defined benefit pension plan to provide eligible terminated vested participants with a limited-time opportunity to elect immediate distribution of their benefits in the form of a single lump sum.
 Lump sum pension settlement payments for fiscal 2017 included \$16.2 million in benefits paid to those that participated in this limited-time opportunity, which expired in August 2017.
-During fiscal 2017, fiscal 2016 and fiscal 2015, lump sum settlement payments of \$20.8 million, \$5.8 million and \$5.8 million, respectively, exceeded the interest and service cost components of the net periodic pension cost of \$4.2 million, \$5.0 million and \$5.1 million, respectively.
-As a result, we recorded a non-cash settlement charge of \$6.1 million, \$2.0 million and \$2.0 million during the fourth quarter of fiscal 2017, fiscal 2016 and fiscal 2015, respectively, in order to accelerate recognition of a portion of cumulative unrecognized losses.
+During fiscal 2018, the amount of the pension benefit obligation settled through lump sum payments did not exceed the settlement threshold (combined service and interest costs of net periodic pension cost); therefore, a settlement charge was not required to be recognized in this fiscal year.
+However, during fiscal 2017 and fiscal 2016, lump sum settlement payments of \$20.8 million and \$5.8 million, respectively, exceeded the interest and service cost components of the net periodic pension cost of \$4.2 million and \$5.0 million, respectively.
+As a result, we recorded a non-cash settlement charge of \$6.1 million and \$2.0 million during the fourth quarter of fiscal 2017 and fiscal 2016, respectively, in order to accelerate recognition of a portion of cumulative unrecognized losses.
 These unrecognized losses were previously accumulated as a reduction to partners' capital and were being amortized to expense as part of our net periodic pension cost.

 We also provide postretirement health care and life insurance benefits for certain retired employees.
 Partnership employees hired prior to July 1993 and who retired prior to March 1998 are eligible for postretirement health care and life insurance benefits if they reached a specified retirement age while working for the Partnership.
 Effective March 31, 1998, we froze participation in its postretirement health care benefit plan, with no new retirees eligible to participate in the plan.
 All active employees who were eligible to receive health care benefits under the postretirement plan subsequent to March 1, 1998, were provided an increase to their accumulated benefits under the cash balance pension plan.
 Our postretirement health care and life insurance benefit plans are unfunded.
-Effective January 1, 2006, we changed its postretirement health care plan from a self-insured program to one that is fully insured under which we pay a portion of the insurance premium on behalf of the eligible participants.
+Effective January 1, 2006, we changed our postretirement health care plan from a self-insured program to one that is fully insured under which we pay a portion of the insurance premium on behalf of the eligible participants.